 SQL*Plus is designed to let you enter and execute SQL statements.
 SQL statements may be many lines long, and SQL*Plus must allow for this.
 When you type in a command that is not one of the SQL*Plus specific commands,

 exit, the program assumes that you are entering an SQL statement.

 Once SQL*Plus thinks that you are entering an SQL statement, it accepts and buffers all text that you type until you terminate the statement, usually with a semicolon.
 Only at that point does it try to execute the statement.

 The solution to the problem of mistyping a command is to enter a semicolon to terminate the statement, accept the error that occurs, and retry

 your command.
-When you do this, Server Manager returns the word it doesn't recognize.
+When you do this, SQL*Plus returns the word it does not recognize.
 Here is an example showing how to recover from the

 exit command shown earlier:

-If you are curious why Server Manager can not recognize
+If you are curious as to why SQL* Plus can not recognize

 SQL*Plus recognizes when you enter an incorrect command into the command line.
 It does this by parsing the command and checking it against a list of known commands and syntax rules.
 If SQL*Plus does not recognize the command or if the command contains invalid syntax, it will display an error message.
 For example, if you enter the following command: